Top 10 Spectacular Attractions in Sandakan, Sabah: Wildlife, Culture & Nature Wonders

 Proboscis-monkey-sitting

-9. Island Hop to Turtle Islands Park
+9. Turtle Island Park

 Located approximately 40 kilometers off the coast of Sandakan, this protected marine park consists of three idyllic islands—Selingan, Bakkungan Kecil, and Gulisan— each playing a crucial role in the preservation of endangered green and hawksbill turtles.